neomundi-io/.github/profile/README.md

 Runtime observability and governance for generative AI systems.

 NeoMundi produces runtime governance signals and artifacts.
 The client system, configured policy, or responsible operator retains decision authority.
+A runtime signal layer for AI teams who want to measure before they enforce.

 One API call, BYOK, observability & privacy first, no content storage, configurable governance later.